 Opening a gym or fitness club?
-You’ll need to create membership packages and set prices for each package and contract you want to offer.
+You’ll need to create membership packages.
+And set prices for each package and gym contract you want to offer.

 Creating an effective gym pricing strategy will set you up for success.
 Knowing gym membership average costs for your area, and the UK in general, is a key step in setting prices.

-When you’ve worked out what to charge, you’ll need the right approach to showcasing value to members.
+When you’ve worked out what to charge, you’ll need the right approach to showcase value to members.
 The correct tools will help you get this right and manage memberships well.